philipp-r/bugtracker/README.md

 You can do all changes by opening `./index.php?page=settings` in your browser.
 The configuration is stored in `./database/config.php`.

-To configure the API you have to enable it on the settings page and then change the access settings manually in `./database/api_config.php`.
+To configure the API you have to enable it on the settings page and then change the access settings manually in `./database/config_api.php`.
+There is a sample configuration file `./sample_config/config_api.php`.
 Have a look at `API.md` file for further information.

+You can also edit the Captcha which is displayed when a user who is not logged in wants to create a new issue. you can do this with `./database/config_captcha.php` file.
+There is a sample configuration file `./sample_config/config_captcha.php`.
+Refer to this website for more information about changing the captcha: <https://www.phpcaptcha.org/documentation/customizing-securimage/>.

 ### Backup